Monthly Archives from March 2006

 Mexican Day of the Dead skull, Musée du Quai Branly

-Juozas Statkevicius is a perfume of the shadows, smoke, and the night.
+Juozas Statkevicius is a perfume of the shadows, smoke and the night.
 It smells black.

-Lux by Mona di Orio is like a golden ray of sunlight shining onto ancient manuscripts and violated sarcophagi in an Egyptian pyramid open to the winds and the sand of the desert.
+Lux by Mona di Orio is like a golden ray of sunlight shining onto ancient manuscripts and violated sarcophagi in an Egyptian pyramid open to the winds and the sands of the desert.
 It offers a certain macabre charm that antiquating minds will appreciate.

-Less dark than the first one, and perhaps even the second one in our list, but equally mystical is Shiloh by Hors Là Monde, another incense perfume seemingly containing a magical spell in it written in cuneiforms.
+• Less dark than the first one and perhaps even the second one in our list but equally mystical is Shiloh by Hors Là Monde another incense perfume seemingly containing a magical spell in it written in cuneiforms.
 It smells like kyphi.

-Lolita Lempicka adds a touch of black and licorice to your outfit and the bottle looks enchanted like a little purple pumpkin ready to be transformed into a fairy-tale carriage with shining golds.
+• Lolita Lempicka adds a touch of black and licorice to your outfit and the bottle looks enchanted like a little purple pumpkin ready to be transformed into a fairy-tale carriage with shining golds.

 Black Orchid by Tom Ford smells a little bit like a thick dark witch's brew that would have been cooked under the sun of the tropics, in a good way.

-Tom Ford, again, must like witches' brews because Gucci Eau de Parfum (2002) is another ambery concoction with leathery neroli and cumin in it that seems to have been prepared by dancing sorceresses.
+• Tom Ford again must like witches' brews because Gucci Eau de Parfum (2002) is another ambery concoction with leathery neroli and cumin in it that seems to have been prepared by entranced sorceresses.

-Halloween is also a joyous food festival.
-The Body Shop has a new Pumpkin Nectarine home fragrance that you could always dab on a cotton and insert somewhere in your clothing.
-Oui Marie! has a Pumkin Pie fragrance.
+• Halloween is also a joyous food festival.
+The Body Shop has a new Pumpkin Nectarine home fragrance that you could always dab onto a cotton and insert somewhere in the folds of your clothing.

-You cannot resist the smell of a good bonfire?
+• You cannot resist the smell of a good bonfire?
 Then you could use the home fragrance John Galliano by Diptyque as a clothing or skin perfume.
 It smells exactly like a smoky wood fire in the autumn.
-Christopher Brosius Burning Leaves is another option.

-Pink Sugar by Aquolina is all about sweet cookies.
-Sugar Cookie by Demeter is also very evocative of sugar and in particular could help conjure up Mexican sugar skulls!
-Rose by Scent Systems is like an Elizabethan rose perfume made of slowly boiled sugar mixed with rose petals and essence.
+• Rose by Scent Systems is like an archaic Elizabethan rose perfume made of slowly boiled sugar mixed with rose petals and essence.

-bonjour,
+1. bonjour,

 Dans le cadre d'un projet universitaire, puis-je prendre les photos ci-dessus?